omidreza-amrollahi/Berea_PNM/README.md

 # Berea_PNM
-Investigation of the Berea sandstone pore network modeling
+Simulation of the Berea sandstone using pore network modeling